utksara/mrafit/README.md

 # MRA FIT

 Fit curves with high precision using [Multi resolution analysis](https://www.sciencedirect.com/topics/mathematics/multiresolution-analysis) and [Wavelet transform](https://en.wikipedia.org/wiki/Wavelet_transform).
-The module direclty implements Orthongonal Gausslets as described in the [paper] (https://journals.aps.org/prb/abstract/10.1103/PhysRevB.99.081110), however in addition the module also have hat basis function, and also allow to construct custom Gausslets.
+The module direclty implements Orthongonal Gausslets as described in the [paper](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.99.081110), however in addition the module also have hat basis function, and also allow to construct custom Gausslets.

 # Examples